In the ten years leading up to today, I operated as a creative director at various design studios of global acclaim.

 A half-day conversation, exploring a previously agreed-upon agenda of questions and desired outcomes.
-Within 5-10 working days, our session is followed by an actionable report, as described above.
-Up to half a day of self-guided research in preparation of our conversation is included (I'm a curious person).
-If desired, I can make introductions to talented friends, who are able to carry your project from concept into design and through the production phase.
+Within 5-10 working days after our session, I submit an actionable report to you, as described above.
+Up to half a day of self-guided research in preparation of our conversation is included.
+If desired, I connect you with talented friends to design & deliver your project, pursuing results of impeccable taste and quality.

-One Conversation + Report can already define a project, but it can take a few iterations to address more complex situations, like something global with many stakeholders or just particularly tricky topics.
+One Conversation + Report can already define a project, but it can take a few iterations to address more complex situations, like a global process with many stakeholders, or plain wicked problems.